eri-bga/ImageVault/README.md

+# A simple bookmark app

+## Features
+* User authentication using emails, profiles, custom user( account app)
+* Social authentication via Twitter, Facebook, Google( account app)
+* Able to bookmark images from different sites( images app)
+* share images what you bookmark( images app)
+* shows number of likes and ability to like an image bookmarked by others( actions app)
+* updated count of views and ranking by number of likes and views( actions app and account)
+* follow people who are register on the account( account )
+* local SSH

+## Tools:
+* Python and Django
+* Bootstrap as CSS and Js
+* django signal denormalization in this case I use m2m_changed signal
+* Redis to handle the user likes count and user views count
+* Django debug toolbar which is very helpful debugging tool
+* poetry for dependency management

 # How to run a local Django development server over HTTPS with a trusted self-signed SSL certificate

 ## Tools used